dfox/nightwatch-js-remote-assert/README.md

 A library which adds remote assertions, fixtures, and test data to [Nightwatch](http://nightwatchjs.org)

+This library is part of the tools available on https://graybox-testing.org.
+See that site for more information.

 ## What?

 This library is intended to work with a backend such as [JUnit HTTP](https://github.com/dfox/junit-http).
 Check out that project for the rationale and how to set up the server component.